Queen Victoria’s Tour of Northamptonshire

 They soon reached Kettering, where they were met by cheering crowds.

+They stopped at the White Hart Hotel (later known as the Royal Hotel to honour their visit) for a pitstop and to change horses again.
 This was the same hotel that Charles Dickens stayed in when he visited Kettering.

-While there, they hosted Sunday School children for tea and cakes, along with some key members of Kettering society.
+The Royal Couple briefly hosted Sunday School children for tea and cakes, along with some key members of Kettering society.

+After Kettering, they passed though some of the smaller towns and villages.
 They were all celebrating in their own way, such as Broughton’s gala day.

-The crosses were originally placed between 1291 and 1294 by King Edward I. They commemorate the route taken by the funeral procession of his wife, Eleanor of Castile, from Lincoln to Westminster Abbey.
+In Geddington, the Royal Couple would have seen its Eleanor Cross.
+This is one of the three (out of twelve) that still stand, and is the best preserved.
+They were placed between 1291 and 1294 by King Edward I to commemorate the route taken by the funeral procession of his wife, Eleanor of Castile.
+They started in Lincoln, and ended at Westminster Abbey.

 The Royal Carriage stopped for a horse change at the King’s Arms, in the village Great Weldon.